Grab a bargain with the best charcoal grill under £100

 Best barrel BBQ under £100

-Barrel BBQs are great for those wanting to cook for large families, as the extra space means you can fit more delicious food.
-This one from VonHaus can also be used as a smoker, has a temperature gauge and the grills are adjustable so you can keep an eye on the heat and cooking times.
+Barrel BBQs are great grill design for those wanting to cook for large families, as the extra space means you can fit more delicious food on the 71cm by 35cm chrome-plated grill.
+This option from VonHaus can also be used as a smoker.

 Pros